yash1441/SteamInviter/README.md

 # SteamInviter
-Invite players to Steam Group on joining the server
+Invites players to add as friend and invite to group.

 # Requirements